What you need to know about private mortgage insurance

 But without PMI, you might not be able to get a conventional home loan at all.

-"(PMI) protects the lender in case the borrower defaults on the loan," says George Beylouny, branch manager of Silverton Mortgage Specialists in the Vinings area of Atlanta.
+"PMI protects the lender in case the borrower defaults on the loan," says George Beylouny, branch manager of Silverton Mortgage Specialists in north suburban Atlanta.
 "The less money someone puts down, the more risky the loan is."

 For borrowers, PMI is an additional monthly expense on top of principal, interest, taxes and homeowners insurance.
-But PMI is tax-deductible for homeowners who meet income requirements.
+And PMI is no longer tax-deductible, as it was from 2007 through 2013.

 Consider it the price you pay to gain access to the very best mortgage interest rates.

-For low-down-payment borrowers, you probably have just two other options, a piggyback loan or an FHA loan.
+For low-down-payment borrowers, you probably have just one other option, an FHA loan.

-Neither might beat the cost of PMI, especially the FHA loan, which has made its version of mortgage insurance more expensive.
+But an FHA loan might not beat the cost of PMI, since the FHA has made its version of mortgage insurance more expensive.

 PMI is priced by risk, so the better your credit profile and the more you put down, the lower your monthly PMI payment, Beylouny says.